michaelthorne/front-end-code-guide/README.md

 - Use [EditorConfig](http://editorconfig.org) if your IDE or text editor supports it
 - When in doubt, see if there’s an existing style that people are using or refer to other [guidelines](#6-inspiration--credits)

-<a name="browser-support"></a>
+<a name="browsers"></a>
-## 2. Browser Support
+## 2. Browsers

 Through the practice of [progressive enhancement and graceful degradation](http://alistapart.com/article/understandingprogressiveenhancement) a website _should_ render in any web browser.
-But yet, the experience for each visitor will differ based on the features supported in the version of the browser in use.
+But yet the experience for each visitor will differ based on the features supported in the version of the browser in use.

+### Currently supported browsers

+- Chrome
+- Firefox
+- Internet Explorer 8+
+- Opera
+- Safari

+> Do websites need to look exactly the same in every browser?

+[No](http://dowebsitesneedtolookexactlythesameineverybrowser.com).
+Although your HTML should render without CSS or JavaScript – the content must be accessible and form submissions must work.

 <a name="html"></a>
 ## 3. HTML